Documentation

 In addition to the steps in the above link, validators need to have a significant amount of TAO staked to their hotkey to be successful in validating miners.
 This is due to market dynamics incentivising miners to naturally prioritise requests from validators with more stake as their weights hold great influence over consensus of trust.

-Although this varies from subnet to subnet there is a hard floor of 1k tao with a generally accepted competitive functional floor of around 20k tao at the time of writing.
+Although this varies from subnet to subnet there is a hard floor of 1k tao with a generally accepted competitive functional floor of around 20k tao (at the time of writing).
 This means that whilst is is possible to validate with less than 20k tao, you may not achieve the same level of responses from all miners and as a result consensus in the weights you set, and as a result your appropriate share of emissions.

-It should also be noted that in order to validate competitively you must be present on all subnets that have emissions, which means running 32 nodes.
 There is a real world cost to running this infrastructure which also makes it not profitable below a certain threshold of staked tao.

 How can miners ignore validators?